 - Check the rules

 Many schools have strict guidelines and regulations about 'acceptable' formal attire and will not allow dresses slashed to the navel or above the knee, for example.
 Make sure you know what those rules are before you splash out on an outfit.
-At King's, these guidelines are published on Compass and all dresses must be approved a week before the formal.
+At King's, our formal gown guidelines are published on Compass and all dresses must be approved a week before the formal.

 - Consider comfort